Here are some of the top reasons to visit Varese, a delightful town near Milan rich in artistic and natural beauties.

 There are some pretty amazing villas in Varese that used to be the home of aristocratic families and now are open to the public.
 One of these is the splendid Villa Panza, sitting on top of a hill and opening up onto a fantastic 30,000 sqm Italian garden.
 The villa was built in the XVIII century as the noble mansion of a Marquis to host social events and today houses a XX century American art collection.

 Next door you’ll find Ville Ponti, a complex of two elegant villas immersed in a huge park.
 Nowadays they are used as an event and congress center.
-Other historic mansions not to miss are Villa Toepliz and the Masnago Castle, just 2 km from the city centre, whose unpretentious exterior hides beautiful frescoes dating back to the XIV century.
+Other historic mansions not to miss are Villa Toepliz and the Masnago Castle, just 2 km from the city center, whose unpretentious exterior hides beautiful frescoes dating back to the XIV century.
 The castle is also home to the Civic Museum of Modern and Contemporary Art.

 5. A sacred mountain